Little Green Light is a cloud-based donor management system for fundraisers.

 Organizations focus a lot of effort on conveying gratitude to financial donors.
 Sometimes the essential and important work of volunteers can appear invisible to other stakeholders.
-You can showcase the impact of your volunteers, create a sense of community among them, and express your organization’s gratitude by creating a volunteer annual report.
+Why not showcase the impact of your volunteers, too?
+By creating an annual report for your volunteers, you can build a sense of community among volunteers, demonstrate the importance of their efforts, and express your organization’s appreciation.

 When you thank donors, you likely explain what their financial support makes possible.
 Take the same approach with your volunteers.
 Sharing the total number of volunteer hours invested in a library book sale is impressive.
 But, that number becomes far more meaningful when you explain that thanks to the 257 hours of volunteer time that made the book sale successful, you’ll be able to offer weekly children’s programs in the year ahead.
 Help volunteers clearly see what their time makes possible.